MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/05-custom-vision-object-detection.md

     The folder contains application configuration and code files for your app.
 It also contains a **tagged-images.json** file which contains bounding box coordinates for objects in multiple images, and an **/images** subfolder, which contains the images.

-1. Install the Azure AI Custom Vision SDK package for training and any other required packages by running the appropriate commands for your language preference:
+1. Install the Azure AI Custom Vision SDK package for training and any other required packages by running the following commands:

     ```
    python -m venv labenv